Krnsand/pp3-hangman/README.md

   * I have tested the code using a Linter that has shown errors and warnings in the code continuously, allowing me to fix them right away
   * I have tested the code troughout my progress in the Gitpod terminal to make sure that the code is doing what I want it to do
   * I have tested the code in my deployed version to make sure that it does the same thing as in the Gidpod termial
-  * I have asked friends to try it to make sure the game layout makes sense and that it is intuitive, even for a non programmer.
+  * I have asked friends to try it to make sure the game layout makes sense and that it is intuitive, even for a non programmer
-  * I have exercised defensive programming in the way that I have tried to break my program by inputting wrong characters or inputting nothing, and printing an error message each time.
-See images in [**Letters and numbers only**](#letters-and-numbers-only)
+  * I have exercised defensive programming in the way that I have tried to break my program by inputting wrong characters, inputting nothing or repeating guesses, and printing an error message each time.
+See images in <b>Letters and numbers only</b>, <b>Not a valid guess</b>, <b>Wrong guess</b>, <b>Repeated guess</b>, <b>Error message</b>
 ---

  ## **Technologies Used**